namecoin/Convergence/README.md

 ## Known Bugs

-1. Some .bit websites don't load; this is because nmcontrol doesn't yet support the entire .bit specification.
+1. In extremely rare cases, some .bit websites might not load; this is because nmcontrol doesn't yet support the entire .bit specification.
 (Placing bounties might improve this situation.)
+However, almost all major .bit websites should now be supported if using the nmcontrol linked above.

 ## Donate